-Line 7.
-Deduction for certain foreign dividends, Subpart
+Line 8.
+Deduction for certain foreign dividends, Subpart Fincome, and GILTI (from CIT-C line 6).

-F income, and GILTI (net of the Sec.
-250 deduction).
 Enter from Schedule CIT C, line 6.
-Include Schedule CIT C with the CIT-1.
+Include Schedule CIT-C with the CIT-1.

-Line 8.
+Line 9.
 Other subtractions to the base income of a unitary group.
 If a member of a unitary group, enter the total amount of any subtractions to base income deemed necessary to properly reflect income of the unitary group, including attribution of income or expense related to unitary assets held by related corporations that are not part of the filing group.
 If this return is for a corporation that is not a member of a unitary group, then this line should be blank.

-Line 9.
+Line 10.
 New Mexico net income.
-Subtract lines 5, 6, 7, and 8 from 4.
-This entry = (line 4 subtotal of base income - line 5 federal special deductions - line 6 interest from U.S. government obligations - line 7 deduction - 8 other subtractions to base income or loss).
+Subtract lines 5, 6, 7, 8, and 9 from 4.
+This entry = (line 4 subtotal of base income - line 5 federal special deductions - line 6 interest from U.S. government obligations - line 7 deduction - line 8 cannabis business expense deduction - 9 other subtractions to base income or loss).

-Line 10.
+Line 11.
 Net allocated income or loss.
 Enter the amount from CIT-B, line 8.

-Line 11.
+Line 12.
 Total apportionable income or loss.
-Subtract line 10 from line 9.
-Or if line 10 is a negative amount, increase line 9 by that amount.
-This entry = (line 9 New Mexico base income - line 10 net allocated non-business income, or + line 10 net allocated non-business loss if line 9 is negative.
+Subtract line 11 from line 10.
+Or if line 11 is a negative amount, increase line 10 by that amount.
+This entry = (line 10 New Mexico base income - line 11 net allocated non-business income, or + line 11 net allocated non-business loss if line 10 is negative.

-Line 12.
+Line 13.
 New Mexico apportionment percentage.
 If on CIT-A, line 5 you show a percentage for New Mexico apportioned income, enter the percentage.
 Otherwise, enter 100%.

-Line 13.
-Income apportioned to New Mexico.
-Multiply Line 11 by the percentage on line 12 and enter the amount here.

 Line 14.
+Income or loss apportioned to New Mexico.

+Multiply Line 12 by the percentage on line 13 and enter the amount here.

+Line 15.
 Net New Mexico allocated income or loss.
 Enter the amount from CIT-B, line 9.

-Line 15.
+Line 16.
 New Mexico apportioned net income or loss.

-Add lines 13 and 14.
-This entry = (line 13 income apportioned to New Mexico + line 14 net New Mexico allocated income or loss).
+Add lines 14 and 15.
+This entry = (line 14 income or loss apportioned to New Mexico + line 15 net New Mexico allocated income or loss).

-Line 16.
-New Mexico net operating loss deduction.
-The amount on Line 16 cannot be greater than 80% of the amount on Line 15.
+Line 17.
+New Mexico net operating loss deduction not in excess of 80% of line 16.
+The amount on Line 17 cannot be greater than 80% of the amount on Line 16.
 If the corporation or filing group is not taking a NOL deduction, go to the next line.
 Otherwise, enter the New Mexico amount of NOL deduction to apply to the New Mexico apportioned net income.

-Include RPD-41379, 2021 New Mexico Corporate Income Tax Net Operating Loss Carryforward Schedules 1, 2a, and 2b with the return to show New Mexico NOL incurred and applied.
+Include RPD-41379, 2023 New Mexico Corporate Income Tax Net Operating Loss Carryforward Schedules 1, 2a, 2b, 3a, and 3b with the return to show New Mexico NOL incurred and applied.
 On these forms, you will show:

-- Each year the net operating loss occurred, any adjustments to the amount of the loss, how much of the net operating loss carryover was applied to prior years and when, and the amount of apportioned net operating loss carryover remaining - For members of a filing group who in prior years filed as separate entities, you will complete additional schedules 2a and 2b for each company that had a grandfathered net operating loss carryover
+· Each year the net operating loss occurred, any adjust-

+ments to the amount of the loss, how much of the net operating loss carryover was applied to prior years and when, and the amount of apportioned net operating loss carryover remaining

+For members of a filing group who in prior years filed as separate entities, you will complete additional schedules 2a and 2b for each company that had a grandfathered net operating loss carryover